VilleJuhan1/pipeline-to-render-and-heroku-test/readme.md

 # Deployment Pipeline to Render

-This app is for testing a CI/CD Pipeline to Render.
-The idea is that each push to "main" branch is also deployed to Render.
+This app is for testing a CI/CD Pipeline to Render and Heroku.
+More targets might be added later.
+Each target has their own workflow and branch.
+Pushing to heroku branch initiates the workflow in heroku-deploy.yml and so on.

 ## Setup

-Clone the project and
+Fork the project and configure the secrets accordingly to each environment.
+Create the required webhook in Render and/or the app with Github pipeline in Heroku.